A celebration of that little something that makes us feel like ourselves at work

 When I’m stressed before a meeting or a client presentation, the gems draw me into a warm, family world and they’re a symbol of our closeness.

 I’m not a crystal-therapy expert, but I’ll admit that I am intrigued by it.
 One day, when I was on holiday with my parents and my girlfriend, we went to visit a gemstone shop.
 I brought back three stones: black tourmaline, to turn negative energies into positives; blue kyanite, which works on anger; and amethyst, to calm the mind.
 When I went back to work, I took them with me to test them out.
 Ever since then, I’ve always had them in my pocket or on my desk.
-I can’t say whether they’re actually working or not, but it doesn’t matter.
+I can’t say whether they’re working or not, but it doesn’t matter.
 It’s a shared curiosity I have with my girlfriend and my family, and the crystals’ presence makes me feel like they’re with me at work.
 When I’m stressed before a meeting or a client presentation, the gems draw me into a warm, family world and they’re a symbol of our closeness.

 I work in a sector that’s not only very formal, with client meetings every day, but also very rational: all my decisions are based on figures and analysis.
-In the middle of all this rigidity, I think my stones infuse my daily life with a little magic.
+In the middle of all this rigidity, I think my stones infuse my daily life with a bit of magic.
 It’s as if I have magic powers.
 Ever since I’ve started bringing them in, and especially since I decided to tell my colleagues about them, they’ve seen more of my open-minded, wacky side (which my loved ones know well), and I like that.
 It’s helped me to discuss more personal subjects at work, and show them what I like to do in my real life – even if some of them still don’t quite get it!

 ‘My unique make-up shows off my creativity’ – Alice, 27, journalist